Biden’s wins for public education

 September 2022

-Education Support Professionals honored as essential workers of the pandemic
+Education Support Professionals honored as “essential workers” during pandemic

 In recognition of sacrifices and efforts to protect the health of all Americans during the coronavirus pandemic, the Department of Labor (DOL) inducted Essential Workers of the Pandemic into the U.S. Labor Hall of Honor.
 Those inducted include educators like Andrea Beeman, a special education paraeducator from Maple Heights, Ohio.
 Beeman spoke at the event and received a Hall of Honor plaque on behalf of all ESPs.
 As she put it in her remarks, “Education support professionals are some of the most critical members of our education community.
 Our unique position in the classrooms, in the hallways, on school grounds, and beyond allows us to see the needs of our students and meet those needs in every way we possibly can.”